Friday, 23 May 2025

 Baking freebies

-I've never used a shop-bought premade tart case before, but we recently given two of them.
+I've never used a shop-bought premade tart case before, but we were recently given two of them.
 I wasn't quite sure what to do with it (or indeed, actually how to use it - like are you supposed to prebake the case before filling it?), but rooting around through the cupboard, I also found a jar of malt extract that I'd been given aaaaages ago, another thing that I wanted to do something with but again, didn't really know how to use it.
 So what better time than now?
 I found this very promising looking recipe for a malted chocolate banana tarte tatin, so I'm just following that recipe for the filling and pouring it into the cases.

 Malted Chocolate Banana Tart